SoftInstigate/restheart-website/docs/setup.md

 > RESTHeart needs, at minimum, the **Java 11 Runtime Environment**.
 It won't even start with older versions of Java.

-If you are a Java developer and need to manage multiple JDKs, we suggest to have a look at [SDKMAN!](https://sdkman.io)
+If you're a Java developer and need to manage multiple JDKs, we suggest you look at [SDKMAN!](https://sdkman.io)

 ### Install RESTHeart with Java